jj49411/Makers_notes/Week1.md

 ### Daily Goals
 #### Day 1
-- GOAL: Debug errors using the knowledge from the workshop/
+- GOAL: Debug errors using the knowledge from the workshop
-- REFLECTION: -about pairing/debug
+- REFLECTION: Learned the pairing/debugging skills
->> We did it well on our first pairing programming of the project, working on diagrams which outlined the structure of the project, brainstormed the ideas
+> We did it well on our first pairing programming of the project, working on diagrams which outlined the structure of the project and brainstorming the ideas

 #### Day 2
 - GOAL: Understand some basic ideas of TDD/ Improve my knowledge of Domain Modelling, Feature Test and User Stories
-- REFLECTION:
+- REFLECTION: Got lots of practice in reading error messages, debugging
->> We folloewd the steps, stopped and explained to each other the error messages, swiched deiver/navigator frequently
+> We folloewd the steps, stopped and explained to each other the error messages, swiched deiver/navigator frequently
->> walk throgh the gaps during the pairing.
+> Figured out the gaps during the pairing

 #### Day 3
-- GOAL:
+- GOAL: basic OO principles like encapsulation, SRP & Debugging
 - REFLECTION:

 #### Day 4
-- GOAL:
+- GOAL: Practice TTD throght Birthdays project.
+Filling all the knowledge gaps
 - REFLECTION: